newfrac/fenicsx-fracture/Index.md

 ### Binder

-Although we recommend to execute the notebook locally, you can also use the cloud-based binder service to execute the notebooks:
+Although we recommend executing the notebook locally, you can also use the cloud-based binder service to execute the notebooks:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/newfrac/fenicsx-fracture/HEAD)

+### Google Colab

+Go to [Google Colab](https://colab.research.google.com) and create a new notebook.
+We will use the FEM on Colab project to install FEniCSx.
+Copy and paste into a new notebook cell:
+try:
+    import dolfinx
+except ImportError:
+    !wget "https://fem-on-colab.github.io/releases/fenicsx-install-real.sh" -O "/tmp/fenicsx-install.sh" && bash "/tmp/fenicsx-install.sh"
+import dolfinx

+and press Shift+Enter.
+You should see output from the install process and no errors.

 ## Acknowledgements